-- 2 miles or more for primary-aged pupils, and - 3 miles or more for secondary-aged pupils
+2 miles or more for primary-aged pupils, and

+• 3 miles or more for secondary-aged pupils

 If your child is not eligible under the distance criterion, free school transport may still be available subject to certain discretionary allowances.
-For full details please visit the Denbighshire website.
+For full details please visit the Denbighshire website and see our Learner Transport Policy.